ska-sa/spead2/doc/tut-10-send-reuse-heaps.rst

 .. image:: tut-10-send-reuse-heaps-after.svg

 This is a major improvement for small heaps, but we still don't have the same performance for small heaps that we get for larger heaps.
+In the next section we'll see how to further reduce the overheads.

 .. [#zdarr] A numpy zero-dimensional array is similar to a scalar, but it is mutable.
 We will need that capability later to update the value in place.